ashepherd/film-journal/_drafts/xmas/2023/2023-12-06-2023-xmas-challenge-worst-santa.md

 ## The Gist

 My worst Santa is Gary Sinise as the brutish, imbicile, gun-running knucklehead who decides to orchestrate a robbery of a casino on Christmas Eve.
 Why is he the worst?
 Surely there are worse Santas.
 Well, THIS Santa decides to rip off an _indian_ casino, and so for this assault on my indigenous peoples of Michigan, Gary takes the cake.

+Not only does he want to rip off this tribal establishment, Apart from never having ever COMMITTING a robbery, Gary, named Gabriel, has NO demonstrable skills to lead a criminal enterprise.
+This Eddie Vedder on bath salts
+*

 <div style="text-align: center">
   {% include image.html id="gary-santa" style="max-width: 168px" %}